sevanetrebchenko/sevanetrebchenko.github.io/blog/spark/ecs-systems.md

 Systems are designed to operate on the list of entities with components that have

 With the proposed layout for the data within component systems, there needs to be a way to create tuples of components for entities that meet the requirements of the system.
+Filtered entities that have the necessary components to be processed by the given component system will have a component tuple